 Enjoy trails through woods, wetlands, and an intermittent stream, also provides access to the town’s 38-acre Mill Hill Open Space.

 Beautiful old haying fields at the corner of Morehouse & Cedar bordered with crabapple trees & stone walls.
 A reminder of the area’s farming days in this lovely area of Southport.

 Aspetuck River Access

 A small trail leads from Rt 136 to the Aspetuck River for fishing and exploring.

-Owned by Sasquanaug Association and managed by the land trust, the park offers more than 1/2 mile of trails with benches, play and picnic areas, and a fort.
+Owned by Sasquanaug Association we include this preserve on our website as Aspetuck Land Trust was involved in it's design and rehabilitation.
+The park offers more than 1/2 mile of trails with benches, play and picnic areas, and a fort.
 Information kiosks and well-marked trails make it appealing to all ages.